Glenrowan Morning

 But it is not done

-And the hills lean closer
+And the hills lean

 As he stands to defy yet again